poissonconsulting/nlist/README.md

 <!-- badges: end -->

 nlist is an R package to create and manipulate numeric list (nlist) objects.

 An nlist is an S3 class list of uniquely named numeric atomic (natomic) objects.
-An natomic object is an integer or double vector, matrix or array.

-Numeric list objects are of interest because they are the raw data inputs for analytic engines such as JAGS, STAN and TMB.
+An natomic object is an integer or double vector, matrix or array. nlist objects are the raw data inputs for analytic engines such as JAGS, STAN and TMB.

+An nlists object is a S3 class list of nlist objects with the same names, dimensionalities and typeofs. nlists objects are useful for storing individual realizations of a simulated data set.

 ## Installation